 - those statistics will be eligible for assessment to become ‘National Statistics’, and

 - the Code of Practice for Official Statistics (including the rules and principles for pre-release access) will apply to statistics produced by those bodies.
 However, unless those statistics are designated as National Statistics, compliance with the Code is encouraged, but not mandatory.

 A list of non-Crown bodies that are currently regarded as producers of official statistics is set out in the Schedule to the Official Statistics Order 2010, and a list of non-Crown bodies in Scotland is set out in the Official Statistics (Scotland) Order 2008 and the Official Statistics (Scotland) Amendment Order 2010.

 - Official Statistics Order 2010

 - The Official Statistics (Scotland) Amendment Order 2012 (PDF)

 - The Official Statistics Order (Northern Ireland) 2012 (PDF)

 - Official Statistics (Wales) Order 2013

-A list of official statistics produced by non-Crown bodies as at March 2013 is available via the Download on the right-hand side of this page.
+A list of official and national statistics produced by non-Crown bodies as at June 2016 is available via the Download on the right-hand side of this page.